rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-# The Rust Memory Model
+# The Rust memory model

 At this junction let's take a detour to explain the concepts involved
 in Rust's memory model.
 Rust has a very particular approach to